372groupproject/milestones-team18-yuniaohu-yanzhaoli/README.txt

 open the p3.error1 file by compiler click on the white triangle. input my_repeat in to the command line to get error

-open the p3.number file by compiler click on the white triangle. input number in to the command line to get the result

 open the p3.variable file by compiler click on the white triangle. input variable in to the command line to print the result